Accurate determination of the quality factor and tunneling distance of axisymmetric resonators for biosensing applications: Introduction

 In our model, we treat the PML as an anisotropic absorber and implement it in the cylindrical coordinate system.
-Our model is applicable to any axisymmetric resonator geometry but due to the availability of analytical expressions for spherical resonators, we have tested the model by determining the quality factors of a silica micro-sphere in air.
+Our model is applicable to any axisymmetric resonator geometry but due to the availability of analytical expressions for spherical resonators, we have validated the model by determining the quality factors and tunneling distances of a silica microsphere in air.
 We have found that our simulation results are in excellent agreement with the analytical results.
-We also apply our model to micro-toroids and show that our results are consistent with those obtained by experiment.
-By using PML, our model has also overcome all discrepancies present in the previous models.
+We also apply our model to microtoroidal cavities immersed in liquid and show that our results are consistent with those obtained by experiments.
+The model is then used to determine the optimum parameters of a microtoroidal cavity sensor based upon phase shift cavity ring down spectroscopy.

+The paper is organized as follows.
+In section \ref {sec:math}, an improved FEM model is introduced by incorporating the PML.
+The optimal parameters of the PML are discussed in section \ref{sec:PML}.
+The analytical expressions of the quality factor and the tunneling distance of microspheres are presented in section \ref{sec:Analytical expressions of the spherical resonator}.
+These expressions are then used in section \ref{sec:results_ana} for comparing the modeling results.
+In the same section, an empirical expression for tunneling distance of fundamental modes of a toroidal cavity is also provided.
+In section \ref{sec:results_exp}, the model is validated experimentally by measuring the quality factors of the microtoroidal cavities in liquid.
+In section \ref{sec:results_num}, the model is validated numerically by running convergence test.
+In section \ref{sec:disc}, we show that the model can be applied for sensing applications.
+In this section, we show that for a sensor, whose sensing metric is change in the quality factor, an optimum geometry exists for achieving maximum sensitivity.

-\section{Mathematical Description}
+\section{Mathematical description}

 Applying Galerkin's method to the wave equation and after using the boundary conditions for open resonators, one can arrive at the FEM equation in the weak form \cite{Oxborrow2007}: